Skip to content

 Persistence through root#

 Every Jac program has a built-in root node.
 Nodes reachable from root are persistent -- they survive process restarts.
 The runtime generates the storage schema from your node declarations automatically.
-This allows Jac to abstract away database organization moving that to the responsibility of the runtime.
+No database setup, no ORM, no SQL.

 3. How does Jac abstract away the laborious task of prompt/context engineering for AI and turn it into a compiler/runtime problem?#